IPC Privacy Day Webcast: Empowering a New Generation of Digital Citizens

 Countries around the world will be celebrating Data Privacy Day by highlighting the impact technology has on our privacy rights and the importance of valuing and protecting personal information.

 To mark this occasion, Ontario’s Information and Privacy Commissioner, Patricia Kosseim, will host a free, online webcast on Friday, January 28, from 9:30 a.m. to 11:30 a.m.
 EST, entitled Empowering a New Generation of Digital Citizens.
 The theme of this year’s event is based on one of four strategic priority areas that will guide the IPC’s work over the coming years.
 The discussion will focus on how we can best champion the privacy and access rights of Ontario’s children and youth by promoting their digital literacy and digital rights while holding institutions accountable for protecting the children and youth they serve.

 Key issues to be discussed include:

-9:00 a.m. – Welcome and presentation by the Commissioner
+9:30 a.m. – Welcome and introduction by IPC Commissioner, Patricia Kosseim

-In person: This is a free event, but we ask that you RSVP if you plan to attend in person.
+This is a free event, but we ask that everyone please register.

 This post is also available in: French